 Skip to main content

-“What is home care?” and “How do I know it’s time to transition to assisted-living?” are questions that many children, grandchildren, and other loved ones must make for their loved ones.
-It can be difficult to conceptualize allowing someone to come into your home or family member’s home.
-How do you help someone keep their independence while still keeping them safe and comfortable?
-How do you care for someone for a bulk of the day while still providing personal space, privacy, and downtime?
+“What is in-home care?” and “How do I know it’s time to transition to assisted living?” are questions that many children, grandchildren, and other loved ones must face for their aging family members.
+It can be challenging to conceptualize allowing someone to enter your home or a family member’s home.
+How do you help someone maintain their independence while ensuring they remain safe and comfortable?
+How do you care for someone for the bulk of the day while still providing personal space, privacy, and downtime?
 What if the personalities of the client and provider aren’t compatible?
 These are all valid concerns and are important to consider before proceeding.

 How to Know When It’s Time